SuperOfficeDocs/superoffice-docs/docs/en/service/customer-center/learn/link-form.md

     ![Choose the web form you want to use from the form folder -screenshot][img3]

 4. Click Save to save your settings.
-The web form you've added will now be available on the Contact us page.
+The web form you have added will now be available on the Contact us page.

 When a customer completes this form, the information and details will automatically be saved in SuperOffice Service as a request under the category and the priority you have defined for this form.